MBLEx Pass Rate 2026: The Data Behind the 30% Failure Rate

 When you receive your MBLEx score report, you will see:

-- Pass or Fail designation -- this is the only result for candidates who pass
+- Pass or Fail designation -- if you pass, a congratulatory message is displayed on-screen upon exam completion.
+This is the only result for candidates who pass.

-- Content area performance ratings (failed candidates only) -- rated as Good, Borderline, or Poor for each domain
+- Content area performance ratings (failed candidates only) -- rated as Good, Borderline, or Poor for each of the 7 content domains

 If you fail, the domain-level ratings are your roadmap.
 Focus your retake preparation on domains rated "Poor" or "Borderline."